wiredtiger/wiredtiger/test/cppsuite/how_to_use_cppsuite.md

 # How to use cppsuite
 This README demonstrates the process to create and run a cppsuite test from scratch.
-As an example, we will work through the steps of creating a new test `multi_size_inserts` that creates transactions that are either within or greater than the database cache size.
+As an example, we will create a new test `multi_size_inserts` that performs transactions that are either within or greater than the database cache size.
-We will cover in order the steps to [create your new test](#creating-a-new-test), [configure it](#configuring-tests), and finally [run the test](#running-tests).
+We will cover the steps to [create your new test](#creating-a-new-test), [configure it](#configuring-tests), and finally [run the test](#running-tests).

 ## Creating a new test
 New tests are created using the [create_test.sh](./create_test.sh) script in the root directory.
 This script takes the test name as its only argument, so we will call it with: